bschne/elevator-saga/README.md

 # Elevator Saga Solution
 This repository contains my solution to the elevator programming game [*Elevator Saga*](http://play.elevatorsaga.com/).
-It is currently a work in progress and still being worked on.
+It is currently a work in progress and still being tweaked.

 ## Challenge Progress
 The current algorithm passes the following challenges: